quarkme84/qksplot/README.rst

 .. code:: python

     import random
-    from rootplots.profile import Profile1D
+    from qksplot.profile import Profile1D
-    from rootplots import mpl
+    from qksplot import mpl

     # create profile
     prof = Profile1D(100, -4, 4)  # 100 bins, first bin starts at -4.0 and last bin is at 4.0